Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Childhood leukemia risk factors

-There’s no know way to prevent leukemia, but there are several risk factors that may increase a person’s chance of developing the disease.
+There’s no known way to prevent leukemia, but there are several risk factors that may increase a person’s chance of developing the disease.
 These include having one of several genetic disorders, including:

 - Bloom syndrome